kavyah14/Powerbi_Protfolio/README.md

 **Category Breakdown**: Detailed analysis of income and expenses by category and sub-category.

-**Visuals:** Bar charts, line graphs, area charts, and KPIs cards for clear data storytelling.
+**Visuals:** Bar charts, line graphs, area charts, Treemaps, Line and stacked column charts, Line and clustered column charts, and KPI cards for clear data storytelling.

 **DAX Measures:** Custom DAX was used to calculate metrics like monthly average, cumulative totals, and variance analysis.